 Ok, Just Show It to Me Already

-If you want to customise it for your company, add your historical numbers and adjust the inputs in the yellow tab called “Assumptions.”
+To customise it for your company, just add your historical numbers and adjust the inputs in the yellow tab called “Assumptions.”
 Once you are happy with them, you can make the consolidated reports into a PDF to present to investors.
 If you are interested in how these assumptions will affect your profit or cash balance, check out the detailed reports in the blue tabs.

 Financial models can be crucial in bringing much needed visibility to business owners and investors.
 We offer a free consultation to discuss your needs and future plans.